-- 5.5 Ofcom excludes television services from the statutory signing targets (in Table 1 above) if they do not meet the relevant signing threshold. - 5.6 The relevant signing thresholds are as follows: - a) For domestic television services: an average audience share (in a 12-month period) of 1% of the total viewing for all UK channels combined; - b) For non-domestic television services: the average audience share (in a 12-month period) for the relevant country party to the ECTT where the service is received.
-Ofcom updates Annex 1 on an annual basis to ensure that the thresholds for non-domestic services represent an equivalent number of viewers to the domestic 1% threshold in any given year. - 5.7 Ofcom will consider, in the light of the factors set out above (at 5.2), whether or not channels with an audience share of slightly more than or slightly less than the signing threshold should be excluded. - 5.8 Ofcom has determined alternative signing requirements for television channels with an audience share below the relevant signing threshold but above the relevant audience share threshold ('channels with smaller audience shares'), as set out below. - 5.9 Broadcasters may propose alternatives to the arrangements set out here, and Ofcom will consider these in light of the factors set out in paragraph 5.2, and the guidance set out in Annex 2. - 5.10 Ofcom requires that channels with smaller audience shares should, from the first anniversary of the applicable date, broadcast each month no less than the minimum amounts of sign-presented programming specified in Table 2.
+- 5.6 The relevant signing thresholds are as follows: - a) For domestic television services: an average audience share (in a 12-month period) of 1% of the total viewing for all UK channels combined; - b) For non-domestic television services: the average audience share (in a 12-month period) for the relevant country party to the ECTT where the service is received.
+Ofcom updates Annex 1 from time to timeon an annual basis to ensure that the thresholds for non-domestic services represent an equivalent number of viewers to the domestic 1% threshold in any given year. - 5.7 Ofcom will consider, in the light of the factors set out above (at 5.2), whether or not channels with an audience share of slightly more than or slightly less than the signing threshold should be excluded. - 5.8 Ofcom has determined alternative signing requirements for television channels with an audience share below the relevant signing threshold but above the relevant audience share threshold ('channels with smaller audience shares'), as set out below. - 5.9 Broadcasters may propose alternatives to the arrangements set out here, and Ofcom will consider these in light of the factors set out in paragraph 5.2, and the guidance set out in Annex 2. - 5.10 Ofcom requires that channels with smaller audience shares should, from the first anniversary of the applicable date, broadcast each month no less than the minimum amounts of sign-presented programming 16 specified in Table 2.
 For domestic channels, such programming should be shown between 7am and 11pm local time.
 Ofcom will keep this requirement under review.